RapidSoftwareSolutions/Marketplace-TwitchTV-Package/README.md

 2. If the user accepts, they will be redirected back to https://[your registered redirect URI]/?code=[CODE]
 3. Use getAccessToken method to get users's `accessToken`.

+You can also generate an access token using this [OAuth Generator](https://rapidoauth.com/twitch)

 ### Scopes

 Example: ...&redirect_uri=[`redirectUri`]&scope=`user_read+user_blocks_edit+channel_stream+channel_feed_edit`